kennylugo/OSXRubberDucky/README.md

-#How to use Rubber Ducky
+#How to use Rubber Ducky:

 Step 1) Download, Beg, borrow, steal, buy, fabricate or otherwise obtain a rubber duck